 Uptime is one of the most critical aspects when choosing a web host – after all, if your site is down, your users can’t access it.
 So, consistent uptime should be one of your top priorities when looking at hosting services.

 After reviewing many web hosts, our benchmark for “good” uptime is 99.93%.
 So ideally, we don’t want to see anything less than that.

-The good news is that Bluehost easily surpasses this benchmark, comfortably keeping our test site live for 99.95% of the time during the last 12 months.
-The total downtime was a bit less than five hours for the whole year.
+The good news is that Bluehost easily surpasses this benchmark, comfortably keeping our test site live for 99.97% of the time during the last 12 months.
+The total downtime was a bit more than two hours for the whole year.
 There were some poor months where the uptime was below average (April, October, September, and November)